 The mansion boasts walls three feet thick.
 Window sills in the spacious entrance hall are easily 20 inches wide.
-The upper entrance hall is even larger than the lower and has crystal chandeliers on the wall and ceiling.
+The upper entrance hall is even larger than the lower even larger than the lower and has crystal chandeliers on the wall and ceiling.